GASTROINTESTINAL (GI) PANEL:

 DNA Testing for GI / Stomach Issues

-The GX Sciences Gastrointestinal Panel consists of 12 gene variants (SNPs) that have been chosen by our medical experts which play a significant role in the:
+The GX Sciences Gastrointestinal Panel consists of gene variants ("SNPs") that have been chosen by our medical experts which play a significant role in the:

-Utilizing our proprietary SNP Genius software, the Gastrointestinal Panel will take an individual patient’s DNA genetic findings and interpret them through the GX Sciences Precision Supplementation algorithm to determine the exact therapeutic need of the patient.
-Gut microbiome testing can be costly, ranging from $300-400.
+Utilizing our genomic testing services, the Gastrointestinal Panel will take an individual patient’s DNA genetic findings and interpret them through the GX Sciences report to determine recommended treatments for the patient.
+Other gut microbiome testing can be costly, ranging from $300-400.
 Our GI genetic test can indicate to those with extreme GI issues whether or not more extensive food allergy and/or microbiome testing is needed.